Guide to DDoS Mitigation with VergeCloud for Websites

 C. Block Bots Using User Agents or Headers

-1. Check your logs for repeated suspicious user-agent strings
+1. Review logs for repeated suspicious user-agent strings

-2. Create a firewall rule to Challenge or Block those agents
+2. Create firewall rules to challenge or block those agents

-3. Useful for automated crawlers and bad scrapers
+3. Particularly effective against automated crawlers and scrapers

 D. Rate-Limit the Most Visited URLs